bytesbay/chain-syncer/README.md

 ### on(event, listener)

-⚠️ MUST BE CALLED BEFORE SYNCER STARTS
+⚠️ MUST BE CALLED ONLY BEFORE SYNCER STARTS

 Name | Description | Required | Example
 --- | --- | --- | ---